Whether you are a beginner or a professional blogger, you are bound to make some blogging mistakes in different ways.

 There are several other tasks involved in blogging like finding the proper niche, conducting proper keyword research to properly optimize your new post for SEO, networking with fellow bloggers, implementing the proper marketing strategies, and more!

-Even though I make $60,000 a month blogging, I’m still guilty of making some of these blogging mistakes myself.
+Even though I made $78,000 a month blogging, I’m still guilty of making some of these blogging mistakes myself.

 Blogging is a constant learning process and you are always improving your craft.

 Fortunately, for you, I’ve kept a list of my blogging mistakes so you can avoid the same mistakes I made from day one and speed up your progress!

 I’ve observed hundreds of other bloggers, and their blogging style, have read about their experiences, and these are the common mistakes they’ve made too.